osu-crypto/batchDualEx/README.md

 `./Release/frontend.exe -u`

 When using Visual Studio, the is an additional project which integrates the tests into the Test Explorer.
 This window can be found under Tests->windows->Test Explorer.
 From here all the unit tests can be run.
+Note that if you get the following message

+> Test Failed - [Test Name]<br>
+>Result Message:	A 64-bit test cannot run in a 32-bit process.
+Specify platform as X64 to force test run in X64 mode on X64 machine.

+then press Alt + s + s + a  -> x64    or Test -> Test Settings -> Default processor Architecture -> x64.
+Visual studio switches to x86 sometimes and must be set back to x64 since there is no x86 library.

+Also, the *ReadBris tests may fail if they can't find the circuit file.
+You can ignore this or execute the tests from the appropriate folder.

 #### Primary Program